Rameon/Rameon/README.md

 ### Hi there ~~~ 👋 („•u•„)
-### 🌱 I’m currently learning about MACHINE LEARNING with Gesture Recognition.
+### 🌱 I’m currently learning about Reinforcement Learning with Path Planning.
 ### 🔭 I’m currently working on Human-Machine Interface.